XnThanh/zhyn-v2/design/concepts/Zhyn/QuizImplementation2.md

   constructor(private readonly db: Db) {
     this.quizCollection = this.db.collection(this.PREFIX + "quizzes");
     this.questionsCollection = this.db.collection(this.PREFIX + "questions");
-    this.incorrectRecordsCollection = this.db.collection(
+    this.incorrectRecordsCollection = this.db.collection(this.PREFIX + "incorrectRecords");
-      this.PREFIX + "incorrectRecords",
-    );
   }

   /**
    * **action** beginQuiz (time: Number): (quizId: ID) *
-   * @effects create a new Quiz with empty Question set, questionCount=0, completedCount=0,
-   *          avgSpeed=0, avgAccuracy=0, active=False.
-Set countdown timer to 'time'
-   *          (in milliseconds from now) and set expiry time.
+   * @effects create a new Quiz with empty Question set, questionCount=0, completedCount=0, avgSpeed=0, avgAccuracy=0, active=False.
+Set countdown timer to 'time' (in milliseconds from now) and set expiry time.
    * @returns quizId
    */
   async beginQuiz({ time }: { time: number }): Promise<{ quizId: ID }> {